build3r/TodayILearned/stoic_lessons/lessons_2021.md

      2. Consider the both the best and worst case scenario.
      3. Work with the reverse clause- not if something goes wrong, but be prepared for it.
 110. Jun 16: You can ask for help.
 You don't have to do everything by youself.
+111. Jun 17: Runnung behind fortune will make you bitter.
+Shield yourself with philosphy, so when the unexpected happens you are prepared for it.
+112. Jun 18: Rather than trying to chage the world as per your prefrence its much easier to change yourself.